Kunlong1994/lab3/Lab-05.md

 ## Putting it all together --
 Assemble your useless box.
 So that it works like this: show video.

-# LAB SUBMISSION (Due before the lecture on Tue: 2/27/2018):
+# LAB SUBMISSION
-Post your files to GitHub.
-Make sure to include at least one video of your final object.
-Consider using the lightbox in the MakerLab to take high-quality product footage and images.
+Write-up a **How To Make a Useless Box** guide for yourself to use in the future.
+Include at least one photo of your useless box taken in the lightbox in the MakerLab (or somewhere else, but of similar quality), and a video of your useless box in action.
 [[images/lightBox.jpg|alt=Image of a light box used to make evenly lit pictures of products and designs.]]
-Post a link to your GitHub submission on your Slack channel with your photo, cross post to the #lab3 channel, and tag the TAs with questions/requests for feedback.

 ---
 General resources: